reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerShell_GetAllFilesWithNoCheckedInVersion.md

 # Discovering All Checked Out Files including those with no checked in versions

-There are scenerios when files uploaded won't have "checked-in version" which will make the files visible only to their uploader.
-Two possible scenerios that can lead to the situation:
+There are scenarios when files uploaded won't have "checked-in version" which will make the files visible only to their uploader.
+Two possible scenarios that can lead to the situation:

 1. **Mandatory Metadata Requirements**: When there are mandatory fields configured on the libraries and end users use Onedrive as a medium to upload the files to SharePoint via a shortcut to OneDrive.
 End users are not prompted to fill in mandatory fields, instead they are presented with a series of warnings and errors.